 SPENT CARBON PREPARATION AND TREATMENT

 - In the presence of a designated representative of the customer each super sack of carbon is lifted from the pallet and placed on the JRI certificated scale to determine a net weight.

 - Each super sack of carbon in the batch is auger sampled.
-Nine to twelve auger holes are made per super sack.
-Particular notice is taken to get the auger down to the bottom of the super sack.
+Nine to twelve auger holes are drilled per sack with extra notice taken to make sure the auger reaches the bottom of the super sack.
 One gram per net weight of the material is taken for the sample.

 - The weighed sample from each super sack is placed in a mixer.